Wednesday, 29 April 2026

 Leela is usually the highpoint of Boucher’s novels and that trend continues here.
 She keenly identifies a psychic threat, having been menaced in a similar way by the Tesh in The Face Of Evil.
 To deal with this she recalls her old teachings and considers the ways that her shamans and the Doctor differ in their methods, as well as how much influence they still have on her now, which is all pretty interesting.
 “There had been so many instructions and orders, so much advice, she wondered if she would ever be allowed to think for herself.”
 You get the sense that Boucher isn’t done developing her character, which is a great reason to write tie-in novels.
 It would be nice though if she had more to do with the plot.
 Despite all that introspection, plus interacting with and at times protecting one of the psi-kids, she doesn’t impact very much on events; she is yanked into the TARDIS by the Doctor at the climax.
 I was hoping she’d play a more decisive part.

 Neither of them seems critical, or even really relevant to what’s happening until the very end.
 They mark time by chasing literal shadows or investigating half-baked conspiracies involving bottled water.
-For most of the sludgy “pre-finale” section of the book, aka most of it, we’re marooned with other characters, starting with the teens at the university.
+For most of the sludgy “pre-finale” section of the book, aka most of the book, we’re marooned with other characters, starting with the teens at the university.
 You will quickly notice a theme in their dialogue: they’re funny.
 Or more accurately, they think they’re funny.
 It’s one of those dynamics where every individual character wisecracks all the time and every other character finds it irritating, then does it right back.
 I’ve read reviews that complain of not being able to tell them apart, and that’s sadly accurate.

 The problem’s even worse than that, however: it’s every group of characters in the book.
 There are several university lecturers, each with some sort of stake in Hitchins’ work.
 (He is mostly referred to as “Barry”, which given that we’re on first name terms with all the students pushes him confusingly into the background at times.)
 The lecturers all gripe and bitch at each other all the time, so they don’t sound all that dissimilar either.
 Then there are security guards and policemen – at times I was unclear who belonged to which group – and all of them appeared to be gearing up for an open mic night.
 None of them are funny, none of them find each other funny, I can’t tell if we’re supposed to find them funny, but on goes the exhausting banter anyway, unearthing solid gold like: “‘No it isn’t,’ Ralph said, ‘and stop calling me Shirley.’”
 We also get stuff like “Enough with the comedy routine” – see the universal law of Irritating Characters Are Irritating.
 Telling me how annoying they are does not make them less annoying.